Caregiver Burnout Quiz: Warning Signs You Shouldn't Ignore [5-Min Test]

 - Set realistic expectations and accept help from others

-Caregiver burnout affects over half of those providing major care, but early identification through assessment can prevent serious health consequences and improve care quality.
+Caregiver burnout affects over half of those providing major care.
+Early identification through assessment can prevent serious health consequences and improve care quality.

 Caregiver burnout is a serious condition that can lead to depression, hypertension, diabetes, and stroke.
-However, using this assessment tool as your starting point can help you reclaim balance while still providing excellent care for your loved one.
+Using this assessment tool can help you find balance and continue providing quality care for your loved one.

 FAQs